Rosa 'Diana, Princess of Wales'

-Rosa 'Diana, Princess of Wales' is a pink blend garden rose, first introduced in 1998 at the British Embassy in the United States.
+Rosa 'Diana, Princess of Wales' is a pink blend garden rose, developed in the United States.
+It was first seen in public in 1998, at a ceremonial planting at the British Embassy to the United States in Washington.

 Naming

 The classical hybrid tea rose was bred by Keith W. Zary of Jackson & Perkins and is also known under the names 'Elegant Lady' and 'Jacshaq'.

-"15% of the retail price" for buying each of the roses was donated to the Diana, Princess of Wales Memorial Fund.
-It was also not sold in the United Kingdom in order to prevent from creating a competition with Rosa 'Princess of Wales'.
+When unveiled in 1998, fifteen percent of revenue from sales of the rose was pledged for donation to the Diana, Princess of Wales Memorial Fund.
+It was not available for sale in the United Kingdom in order to avoid sales competition with Rosa 'Princess of Wales'.

 Description

 It has a classic bloom form with ivory petals, and a mild, sweet fragrance.